 Although moisturizing should be a part of our skin care routine every day of the year, the winter time is when our skin needs it the most.

 The first way in caring for our skin may come as no surprise at all: moisturize.
 Although moisturizing should be a part of our skin care routine every day of the year, the winter time is when our skin needs it the most.
 If your skin is feeling dry and you’re applying the same amount of moisturization that you normally do, chances are it’s because the winter air is stripping it’s moisture quicker than it would in moderate temperatures.
 One great option to combat this is adding an oil into your skin care routine.
 Either applying oil straight to the skin or adding a few drops into your moisturizer will make a huge difference.
 The reason being is that oil is very concentrated and absorbs into the skin very quickly, even if it’s the tiniest amount (a little goes a long way).
 One of our favorite oils from Sageborn is the Rejuvenating Facial Oil which is rich in both sunflower and sea buckthorn fruit oil.
-Add a few drops of the Rejuvenating Facial Oil into either the Nurturing Lavender Facial Moisturizer or the Anti Aging Carrot Seed Moisturizer and your skin will remain moisturized and protected even during the lowest of temperatures.
+Add a few drops of the Rejuvenating Facial Oil into the Anti Aging Carrot Seed Moisturizer and your skin will remain moisturized and protected even during the lowest of temperatures.

 Another way to take care of your skin during the winter is keeping moisture in the air.
 When we turn up the heat in our homes during the winter months to keep warm, the already small amount of moisture in the air evaporates quicker, leaving it very dry.
 Keeping a humidifier nearby replenishes moisture and keeps our skin more hydrated.
 It’s also really good for our lungs and can prevent waking up with a dry or sore throat.